 6.1.
 Can a materials' flows table be made that covers each significant step in the substance/product lifetime?

 6.2.
-Is important information on the nature and fate of the substance available such as presence as an impurity in industrial processes or presence in materials for recovery?
+Is important information on the nature and fate of the substance available such as its presence as an impurity in industrial processes or its presence in materials for recovery?

 6.3.
 Is information available about the physical form of the substance throughout the lifecycle?
 This is relevant as exposure depends also on physical form.

 6.4.
 What about changes of speciation in the course of the lifecycle?

 7.2.
 What about the risk characterisation of the different exposure scenarios?

 The possible areas of concern throughout the substance can be presented in many ways.
 The figure presented here shows an example of how the conclusions on risks can be summarised in one figure.
 In this example, potential concerns were identified and ranked per significance at occupational level (industrial and professional uses), in the environment (air and water emissions) as well as with articles that could lead to exposure.